IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

 * Click **Get Message** to display the message
 ![Results of Get Message.](./images/get_message_results.png)

 Any messages sent before a queue was bound to the exchange are discarded automatically as they could not be routed.
-RabbitMQ has a mechanism to catch unroutable messages called [Alternate Exchanges](https://www.rabbitmq.com/ae.html) for special cases, but it is generally best to ensure everything is routed in the messaging architecture.
+RabbitMQ has a mechanism to catch unroutable messages, called [Alternate Exchanges](https://www.rabbitmq.com/ae.html) for special cases, but it is generally best to ensure that everything is routed in the messaging architecture.

 In this case, the message stays in the queue even though getting a message is a destructive act.
-This is because, on the _Get Messages_ panel, the default setting is to re-queue the messages after they are retrieved.
+This is because, on the _Get Messages_ panel, the default setting is to requeue the messages after they are retrieved.

 ## Ruby and RabbitMQ

 There are a number of drivers for the Ruby language.
-[Bunny](http://rubybunny.info/) is one of the best known of them - you can find full tutorials and documentation on the [Bunny](http://rubybunny.info/) web site.
+[Bunny](http://rubybunny.info/) is one of the best known of them - you can find full tutorials and documentation on the [Bunny](http://rubybunny.info/) website.
 As of writing, Bunny 2.7.0 has not been released; this contains a patch to use SNI when making the TLS connection.
 You can build this for yourself using `gem install specific_install ` then `gem specific_install https://github.com/ruby-amqp/bunny`.

 To connect to Compose RabbitMQ and to do the same as the example above, use the following code:
 ```ruby